 missions of the anthropogenic greenhouse gases (GHG) that drive climate change and its impacts around the world are growing.
-According to climate scientists, global carbon dioxide emissions must be cut by 2000 levels by 2050 to limit global mean temperature increase to 2 degrees Celsius above pre-industrial levels.
+According to climate scientists, global carbon dioxide emissions must be cut by as much as 85 percent below 2000 levels by 2050 to limit global mean temperature increase to 2 degrees Celsius above pre-industrial levels.
 Temperature rise above this level will produce increasingly unpredictable and dangerous impacts for people and ecosystems.
 As a result, the need to accelerate efforts to reduce anthropogenic GHG emissions is increasingly urgent.
 Existing government policies will not sufficiently solve the problem.
 Leadership and innovation from business is vital to making progress.